ietf-wg-httpapi/ratelimit-headers/draft-ietf-httpapi-ratelimit-headers.md

 Currently, there is no standard way for servers to communicate quotas so that clients can throttle its requests to prevent errors.
 This document defines a set of standard HTTP header fields to enable rate limiting:

+- RateLimit: to convey
-- RateLimit-Limit: the server's quota for requests by the client in the time window,
-- RateLimit-Remaining: the remaining quota in the current window,
-- RateLimit-Reset: the time remaining in the current window, specified in seconds, and
+  the server's quota for requests by the client in the time window, the remaining quota in the current window, and the time remaining in the current window, specified in seconds, and
 - RateLimit-Policy: the quota policy.

 These fields allow the establishment of complex rate limiting policies, including using multiple and variable time windows and dynamic quotas, and implementing concurrency limits.

-The behavior of the RateLimit-Reset header field is compatible with the delay-seconds notation of Retry-After.
+The behavior of the RateLimit header field is compatible with the delay-seconds notation of Retry-After.

 ## Goals {#goals}